eydward/Density-k-PDG/doc/develop.md

   test --test_output=errors
   ```

-Once the above are installed and configured, you can proceeed as follows.
+Once these have been installed and properly configured, you can proceeed as follows.
 Run all commands in the
 project root directory.
 The command line arguments are explained in
 [Math, Data Structure, and Algorithms](./math_alg.md).
 * To execute all unit tests: `bazel test ...`